fherreralab/fherreralab.github.io/index.md

 title: Molecular Quantum Technology Group
 ---

-Welcome to our group page!
+Welcome to our group website!

 In the Herrera Lab, we develop theoretical concepts and computational tools to address exciting and challenging problems at the interface of <strong>chemical physics, quantum optics, materials science and quantum information</strong>.
 Find out more about our current research in the links below.